Aliases for HNRNPC Gene

 GeneCards Summary for HNRNPC Gene

 HNRNPC (Heterogeneous Nuclear Ribonucleoprotein C (C1/C2)) is a Protein Coding gene.
-Diseases associated with HNRNPC include systemic lupus erythematosus and connective tissue disease.
+Diseases associated with HNRNPC include mixed connective tissue disease and systemic lupus erythematosus.
 Among its related pathways are Gene Expression and Complement and coagulation cascades.
 GO annotations related to this gene include nucleic acid binding and identical protein binding.
 An important paralog of this gene is HNRNPCL3.

 UniProtKB/Swiss-Prot for HNRNPC Gene